-The Croatian capital Zagreb has enjoyed the dubious honour of being underestimated twice over.
-Cold-shouldered by Croatia-bound travellers because it’s a landlocked city without a beach, it has also been ignored by city-breakers bound for Prague, Kraków or Budapest.
+Zagreb Croatia has dubious honour of being underestimated twice.
+Once it was shunned by travellers for a lack of beaches.
+Then it was ignored by city-breakers bound for Prague or Budapest.

 Arrived on a rainy day?
-The unorthodox Museum of Broken Relationships outshines the set-piece national museums and galleries in terms of ingenuity and appeal.
-Otherwise take a tram south across the River Sava to the Contemporary Art Museum for a chin-stroking encounter with the Croatian avant-garde.
+Seek out the Museum of Broken Relationships.
+In terms of ingenuity and appeal, it outshines most.
+Or take a tram south across the River Sava.
+Then make for the Contemporary Art Museum.
+A perfect place to muse on Croatian avant-garde.

 Prefer to leave planning and booking to experts?
 Have a look at some sample itineraries.
 Both Complete Croatia or Croatia Itineraries offer inspiration.
 All Tailor Made Tours can be modified together with your local expert, then booked for a stress-free holiday.
 Click 'Modify this itinerary' to contact a local Croatia expert.

 Zagreb is big on quick, informal restaurants.
 So look forward to fast food using great local ingredients.
 And expect a Global-Mediterranean approach to cooking.

 Sleek Dežman Bar will sort you out a gourmet sandwich.
 Then rustle up a brew supplied by roasters, Cogito Coffee.

 Want to taste test Zagreb?
 Head out on a guided foodie tour with local experts.

 Most evenings begin on Tkalčićeva.
 The packed, pedestrianized strip of pavement bars is year round festive.
 Down a pint of local ruby-red Griška Vještica lager at Mali Medo.
 Then sample herb, fig, carob or quince brandies at Rakhia Bar.

 Up for early-hours clubbing?
 Join the post-industrial crowd at Shock Show Industry.